osc-em/.github/profile/README.md

-# The Open Science Community for Electron Microscopy
+# The Open Standards Community for Electron Microscopy

-OSCEM was formed to develop tools and standards for electron microscopy metadata.
+OSC-EM was formed to develop tools and standards for electron microscopy metadata.

 More info forthcoming.